Shahid-Ismail/CowScreeningDB-A-public-database-for-lameness-detection/README.md

 1. Download the license
 2. For more information, contact.
 # Description of AICow-Dataset
+AICow-Dataset is arranged in form of folders which are in comma separated values(CSV) files.
+The structure of AICow is given
 # Instructions for downlaoding: AICow-SVM
 [seminario.pdf](https://github.com/Shahid-Ismail/Test/files/10324533/seminario.pdf)
 # Evaluation Results